Green Beans and Mint with Crispy Browned Butter Panko and Tahini Maple Dressing

 Have you ever cooked with sumac before?
 Sumac is a spice common in Middle Eastern cooking.
-It comes as a dried reddish purple powder and has citrusy flavour.
+It comes as a dried reddish purple powder and has citrusy flavor.
 Some well stocked grocery stores will carry it as well as most Middle Eastern markets.
-If you live in Vancouver you can find it at Gourmet Warehouse.
-If you live in the United States iGourmet carries sumac and offers free shipping with minimum purchase.

 If you make these Green Beans and Mint with Crispy Browned Butter Panko and Tahini Maple Dressing, make sure to snap a pic and tag @theendlessmeal on Instagram so I can like and comment on your photos.
 I love seeing TEM recipes you create.Print